 Can You Transfer Car Insurance from One Car to Another?

+Can you switch car insurance to a new car?
 As we mentioned above, in the short term, your active insurance policy should “transfer” to the new car to provide coverage during your grace period.
-But can you officially transfer your coverage over to a new car?
+But can you officially transfer your insurance over to a new car?
 Or do you have to get a new policy?

 Typically, you should be able to transfer coverage to the new car in a relatively straightforward manner.
 You should be able to call your insurance agent and give them all the necessary details to update your policy with your new car information.
 If your insurer has an app or online account portal, you might be able to sign in and make the updates yourself.